-Atlanta Symphony Orchestra Presents AIDA led by Music Director Robert Spano, 6/5-8
+Atlanta Symphony Orchestra Presents AIDA Led by Music Director Robert Spano, Now thru 6/8

 The Orchestra and Chorus will be joined by a talented cast of guest soloists, including soprano Latonia Moore as Aida, soprano Kearstin Piper Brown as the priestess, mezzo- soprano Michelle DeYoung as Amneris, tenor Stuart Neill as Radame?s, tenor Grant Knox as the messenger, baritone Gordon Hawkins as Amonasro, bass Burak Bilgili as Ramfis, and bass Evan Boyer as the King of Egypt.
 Ms. Moore, Ms. Brown, and Mr. Boyer will all make their ASO debuts at these performances.